MichaelTMatthews/Craftax/README.md

 # Gotchas
 ### Optimistic Resets
 Craftax provides the option to use optimistic resets to improve performance, which means that (unlike regular gymnax environments) it **does not auto-reset** by default.
-This means that the environment should always be wrapped either in `OptimisticResetVecEnvWrapper` or `AutoResetEnvWrapper`.
+This means that the environment should always be wrapped either in `OptimisticResetVecEnvWrapper` (for efficient resets) or `AutoResetEnvWrapper` (to recover the default gymnax auto-reset behaviour).
 See `ppo.py` for correct usage of both wrappers.

 ### Texture Caching
 We use a texture cache to avoid recreating the texture atlas every time Craftax is imported.
 If you are just running Craftax as a benchmark this will not affect you.
 However, if you are editing the game (e.g. adding new blocks, entities etc.) then a stale cache could cause errors.
 You can export the following environment variable to force textures to be created from scratch.